KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 ### Potential solutions

-#### Vocabulary
+#### Vocabulary anchor

-Vocabulary is a special type that can be inserted in struct and anonymous tuples as field names.
-A named struct would also have an associated vocabulary.
+Vocabulary anchor is a special type that can be inserted in struct and anonymous tuples as field names.
+A named struct would also have an associated vocabulary anchor.

 #### Wrapper type with combination properties